Imagine…

 Belford Court will include all the extras expected by discerning homeowners.

-• Fully integrated and zoned reverse cycle air conditioning
+Fully integrated and zoned reverse cycle heating and air conditioning